gvwilson/sdgc/06_fraud/index.md

-# How Do Tech Companies Get Away With Fraud?
+# What Kinds of Fraud do Tech Companies Commit?

 FIXME